areenraj/Monte-Carlo-Error-Reduction/README.md

 ## Error Rate Convergence

-Here we experiment with different number generators to see if the we can achieve a faster rate for convergence.
+Here we experiment with different number generators to see if we can achieve a faster rate for convergence.

 The standard generator is that of numpy's Pseudo Random Number Generator (PNRG).
 There is another method that is more suited for Monte Carlo Simulations - Quasi Random Number Generators.
 These generators don't actually simulate random numbers, they are more deterministic in nature.
 The use of primitive polynomials that prevent both excessive clustering and gaps in the number space are used.
 For the case of Monte Carlo, this is beneficial.